-With a few milestones under his belt, Indian Hip Hop recording artist, Imran Mandani, loves a good challenge; in an industry where only a handful of Asians have hit the American mainstream airwaves, the Chicago native rapper enjoys carving his own path while constantly evolving his brand.
-From finishing a pop song to abruptly dropping a fast freestyle verse on a rugged rap track, a listener wouldn't know what to expect next, but the unpredictability has recently garnered interest from different audiences.
-"I try to be diverse" says Imran, whose musical influences are just as eclectic as the plethora of playlists on his iTunes app.
+Chicago native hip-hop recording artist, Imran Mandani, loves a good challenge; in the entertainment industry where only a handful of Asian Indians have reached mainstream success as comedians, musicians, or actors, the Windy City rapper and graphic designer enjoys carving his own path while evolving his brand.
+In the rap genre, trap music currently dominates the charts and most rappers stick to the subgenre's usual thematics, but Imran takes an unorthodox approach to his craft.
+From writing hip-hop verses over a pop ballad to putting poetic prose over a rugged rap instrumental, a listener wouldn't know what to expect next, but the unpredictability has recently garnered interest from a variety of audiences.
+"I try to be diverse," says Imran, whose musical influences are just as eclectic as the plethora of playlists on his iTunes app.
 However, he wasn't always a music connoisseur.
-During his school days, Imran was more concerned about coming up with impromptu rhyming retorts to stereotypes during freestyle battles on stage than creating a wide ranging album.
+During his school days, Imran was more concerned about coming up with impromptu rhyming retorts to stereotypes during freestyle battles on stage than creating wide-ranging albums.
 "Everyone had the same '7:11-on-the-dot' punchlines and clichés for me” he explains, and although people were impressed with his lyrical abilities, he became discouraged.
 "People loved me for my verbal talent, but I was still Indian and didn't try to act ghetto.
-My culture also had different expectations of me, so Hip Hop just became a pastime," he elaborates further, understanding now what he didn't back then, back when Hip Hop was just coming out of the Gangster Rap era: that music trends keep changing and that people should follow their passion in order to be happy in life.
+My culture also had different expectations of me, so hip-hop just became a pastime" he elaborates further, understanding now what he didn't back then; that music trends keep changing and that people should follow their passions in life.

 "Rhyme Dilation" is a pun to Time Dilation, a theory in Albert Einstein’s Special Relativity that, simply put, explains that time is relative: notably, an outside observer would measure time slowing down significantly for someone traveling at speeds near the speed of light.
-(The faster you move through space, the slower you move through time) Rhyme Dilation draws inspiration from Einstein’s revolutionary ideas because Einstein’s legacy is a quintessential story of hope.
-His story is similar to the same struggle we all go through in life as we try to make it in whatever endeavor we undertake.
-Einstein, who had no scientific merits at the time he published his theories, was not acknowledged for his work for a long time because it was too unorthodox.
-However, despite his rough life circumstances, he never gave up.
-Einstein’s struggle included being considered worthless by his father and professors, as well as financial burdens and a divorce.
+(The faster you move through space, the slower you move through time) Rhyme Dilation draws inspiration from Einstein’s legacy because it is a quintessential story of hope.
+Einstein went through the same struggle we all go through in life as we try to make it in whatever endeavor we undertake.
+Einstein, who had no scientific merits at the time he published his theories, never gave up.
+Einstein’s struggle included being considered worthless by his father and some financial burdens.

 "Rhyme Dilation" consists of the slogan "Don't keep it real, be Ethereal” which breaks down to, “Don’t keep it real, be - the - real.”
 The philosophy behind the motto is not in “keeping it real” with one’s ego or “street cred” but by being “The Real” or connecting with the Divine force within oneself.
 Rhyme Dilation is about encouraging listeners to not only give importance to education but to think outside the box and dare to be different.
-Follow your passion in life and never give up in the face of adversity.
-Imran says that anybody who stays true to who they are and works hard to succeed despite their circumstances is "real."
+Anybody who stays true to who they are and works hard to succeed despite their circumstances is "real."